October 16, 2013

 I'll admit: I'm afraid.

-I'm afraid because in comparison to White men who have sex with men (MSM), Black MSM are significantly less likely to be alive three years after testing HIV positive.
+I'm afraid because in comparison to White men who have sex with men (MSM), Black MSM are significantly less likely to be alive three years after an AIDS diagnosis.
 I fear the looming battle against stigma he will face as a Black gay man with HIV.
 I fear he will lose his sense of self-worth, self-esteem, and perhaps even himself.
 I fear this because it nearly happened to me.
 Society has a way of leading you to believe you are unworthy of things you had just moments ago.
 I understand the pain of stigma.
 I understand the shame it can bring about.
 After years of dealing with both, I understand how important community and love are.

 An estimated 195,313 Black MSM in the United States have HIV.
 One of them is my best friend.
 One of them is my best friend.
 And I love him.
 Just as I am not “his trans friend,” he is not “my HIV-positive friend.”
 We are not objects to be tokenized.
 He is my friend—my brother—and I am his.